apigee/api-platform-samples/learn-edge/apikey-security-2/README.md

 ### Run it

-1. `./invoke.sh` -- Note that the script uses Edge APIs to retrieve the previously generated Consumer key and plug it into the API requests.
+1. `./invoke.sh` -- Note that the script uses Edge APIs to retrieve the previously generated Consumer key and plugs it into the API requests.

 ### Trace it